QQuick/Opy/README.rst

 What's new:

+- implementation of Opy as an import / library provided
+- mask_external_modules *BETA* feature added
+- line continuations combined into single lines
 - possibility to specify input dir, output dir and config file documented
 - skip_path_fragments implemented
 - explanatory comments in config file made more clear